omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![a screenshot of the Mapping tab, with the boxes for Columns Title and Creator checked.
 A red arrow points to the Batch edit options button.
 On the right side of the screen, a drawer offers options for changing the settings as described](../modules/modulesfiles/csvimport_batchEditMedia.png)

-Be sure to click the Apply Changes button at the bottom of the drawer in order to save your changes.
+Be sure to click the "Apply Changes" button at the bottom of the drawer in order to save your changes.

 ### Media import basic settings
 These settings apply to the entire CSV which you are importing.
 Note that some of these settings can be overwritten by column options in the Map to Omeka S data tab.

 ![options as described below](../modules/modulesfiles/csvimport_mediaBasic.png)

-- **Resource Template**: select a resource template from the drop-down menu to apply to the imported media.
+- **Resource template**: Select a resource template from the drop-down menu to apply to the imported media.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
-- **Class**: select a class from the drop-down menu to apply to the imported media.
+- **Class**: Select a class from the drop-down menu to apply to the imported media.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
-- **Owner**: set the owner for the media by selecting a user from the drop-down menu.
+- **Owner**: Set the owner for the media by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
-- **Visibility**: set the visibility of the imported media as public or private.
+- **Visibility**: Set the visibility of the imported media as public or private.
-- **Item Sets**: add the imported items to a specific item set or sets using the dropdown menu.
-- **Multivalue Separator**: enter the multivalue separator character here, if you have used one.
+- **Multivalue separator**: Enter the multivalue separator character here, if you have used one.
-      - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.
+      - The columns of data in your CSV should be separated by commas; however, within those columns you can add a special character to create multiple inputs, for example a semicolon.
-- **Language**: set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.
+- **Language**: Set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.

 ### Media import advanced settings
 There are two options on this tab which are only for advanced use.